SCENE 01 / NIGHT VISION FILMING

 Low-light and infrared cinematography for your Thai production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Thailand, this technique is essential for documenting nocturnal wildlife—Asian elephants and gaur in Khao Yai National Park, clouded leopards in the western forests of Kaeng Krachan, hornbills roosting in Khao Sok, and whale sharks and reef life in the Andaman Sea—as well as for dark-sky shoots above Doi Inthanon and the remote highland regions of Mae Hong Son.
+In Thailand, this technique is key for logging nocturnal wildlife—Asian elephants and gaur in Khao Yai National Park, clouded leopards in the western forests of Kaeng Krachan, hornbills roosting in Khao Sok, and whale sharks and reef life in the Andaman Sea—as well as for dark-sky shoots above Doi Inthanon and the remote highland regions of Mae Hong Son.

-We source night vision and infrared camera packages through Kantana Group Studios, Matching Studio, and Bangkok rental houses, and coordinate experienced crews familiar with Khao Yai, Khao Sok, the Doi Inthanon range, and the Andaman coast.
-Our team works alongside the Thailand Film Office and the Department of National Parks (DNP) to secure permits for filming in national parks, marine protected areas, and Royal Forest reserves.
+Here is the short of it.
+We source night vision and infrared camera packages through Kantana Group Studios, Matching Studio, and Bangkok rental houses, and set up skilled crews familiar with Khao Yai, Khao Sok, the Doi Inthanon range, and the Andaman coast.
+Our team works alongside the Thailand Film Office.
+The Department of National Parks (DNP) to secure permits for filming in national parks, marine covered areas, and Royal Forest reserves.

 Capabilities